zub786/weatherman/Readme.md

 	Task #3:  python3.5 weatherman.py -c 1996/12 weatherdata

 	Task #4 BONUS TASK: python3.5 weatherman.py -d 1996/12 weatherdata

+NOTE: Step #2 is must when you want to execute the given commands.

 Further you can ask at zubair.shakoor@arbisoft.com